 When is a visa not required?

-On the other hand, citizens of EU countries wishing to reside in Portugal for more than three months must apply for a registration certificate at the City Hall of the Portuguese area of residence within 30 days of the end of the three months of residence.
+The citizens of EU countries wishing to reside in Portugal for more than three months must apply for a registration certificate at the municipality of the Portuguese area of residence within 30 days of the end of the three months of residence.

-Holders of a registration certificate who reside more than five consecutive years in Portugal will have to apply for a permanent residence certificate, which will be issued by SEF (Foreigners and Borders Service).
+Holders of a registration certificate who have resided for more than five consecutive years in Portugal will have to apply for a permanent residence certificate, which will be issued by AIMA, I. P. (“Agência para a Integração, Migrações e Asilo”).

 When is a visa required?

-In order to enter Portuguese territory, citizens of Non-EU States must obtain a valid visa appropriate for the purpose of travel, travel document recognized as valid and not be subject to any alert issued by SEF Integrated Information System or the Schengen Information System.
+To enter Portuguese territory, citizens of non-EU states must obtain a valid visa appropriate for the purpose of travel, a travel document recognized as valid and not be subject to any alert issued by AIMA, I. P. Integrated Information System or the Schengen Information System.

 Citizens of third states wishing to reside in Portugal must apply for a residence visa from the consular services of the Portuguese Embassy in their country of residence.
-Residence visas are long-term visas, allowing their holders to stay in Portugal for a period of four months that allows them to apply for a temporary residence permit issued by SEF.
+Residence visas are long-term visas, allowing their holders to stay in Portugal for a period of four months, which allows them to apply for a temporary residence permit issued by AIMA, I. P.

 There are several subtypes of residence visas, namely: